Luka-Abey/CAW/README.md

 You will also see any lint errors in the console.

 ## Built with
-React, JavaScript, backend and db tbc.
+React, TypeScript, MongoDB, Express.
+Testing tbc, backend not yet in development.

 ## Contributions
 Please get in touch if you'd like to contribute, or go ahead and open a PR :)